phatware/WritePadSDK/README.md

 **You cannot:**

--   Use WritePad SDK for commercial purposes without obtaining the commercial license from [PhatWare Corp](http://www.phatware.com).
+-   Use WritePad SDK for any commercial purposes without obtaining the commercial license from [PhatWare Corp](http://www.phatware.com).
--   Redistribute your apps or any derivative works containing any portion of WritePad SDK without obtaining the commercial license from [PhatWare Corp](http://www.phatware.com).
+-   Redistribute your apps and/or any derivative works containing any portion of WritePad SDK without obtaining the commercial license from [PhatWare Corp](http://www.phatware.com).
--   Modify or reverse engineer WritePad SDK binary code (static library) and dictionaries without written authorization from [PhatWare Corp](http://www.phatware.com).
+-   Modify or reverse engineer WritePad SDK binary code (static library) and dictionaries without a written authorization from [PhatWare Corp](http://www.phatware.com).

 For additional information, please read the [WritePad SDK developer license agreement](LICENSE.md).